-1. Contact your Sales Representative or Service Advisor at your selling/servicing dealership.

-2. If your inquiry or concern remains unresolved, contact the Sales Manager or Service Manager at the dealership.

-3. If the inquiry or concern cannot be resolved at the dealership level, please contact the Ford Customer Relationship Center.
+- 1. Contact your Sales Representative or Service Advisor at your selling/servicing dealership. - 2.
+If your inquiry or concern remains unresolved, contact the Sales Manager, Service Manager or Customer Relations Manager. - 3.
+If you require assistance or clarification on Ford Motor Company policies or procedures, please contact the Ford Customer Relationship Center at the number below.